The Importance Of Hotel Fire Safety Checklists

-For each 200m² of floor room, you must offer a water (red) fire extinguisher.
+For each 200m² of floor room, you must offer water (red) fire extinguisher.
 Additional firefighting tools must be provided at some other relevant points.
 For example, if cooking oil (Class F) fires are a risk in your kitchen, you should install wet chemical (yellow) fire extinguishers.
 Carbon dioxide (black) or powder (blue) fire extinguishers should be provided where there is a risk of electric or gas fire.
 You might also have to incorporate additional equipment, like fire covers in the vicinity of the fire hazard.
-Check this site about hotel fire equipment.

 7. Train Staff And Appoint Fire Safety Officers

 All of your staff should be trained in fire safety methods, which includes vigilance, exactly how to raise an alarm, how to fight fires, and how they can evacuate the building.
 You ought to additionally appoint' Competent Persons' as Fire Safety Officers with particular duties.

 Some should be accountable for evacuating guests, others for securing the building and closing down electronics, others for taking a roll call at the muster points, etc. Frequent fire drills and training sessions must be completed using your duty supervisors so that all staff members are actually clear on what you should do in the occasion of a fire.